Alpha Prime: Plot

 Olivier's men fake an image of Paolo approaching the room on the security cameras, leading Warren to go outside to get him.
 Arnold realizes it's a trap, but gets over to Warren too late, who is captured.
 Arnold chases Olivier and Warren to Olivier's ship, which he also hopes to use to escape the asteroid after rescuing Warren.
 Warren, however, inspired by an act of Paolo's, sets off an explosion as a distraction to escape, also resulting in the ship being rendered unusable.

 Arnold gets a tip that Warren might be headed to an old mining site, and drives a buggy across the asteroid's surface to reach it.
 Arnold meets up with Bruce there, only to find out that Olivier already caught Warren, stole the database containing the location of Glomar's heart, and left him for dead.
 With his dying breath, Warren informs Arnold that when you touch the heart, it does whatever you expect it to.
-Arnold insists he's going after Olivier so Bruce leaves because he only wants to escape the asteroid.
+Arnold insists he's going after Olivier, so Bruce leaves because he only wants to escape the asteroid.

 Arnold tracks Olivier to an old mine and begins descending into it.
 Along the way, Olivier, who now wants the heart for himself, contacts Arnold and insists that they both have the same goal: keeping the heart away from the company.
 He also warns Arnold of a spy by the codename of Coral Snake, who is a mutual acquaintance he insists cannot be trusted.
-Arnold speculates that Coral Snake may not even exist at all, and is only a myth to turn Arnold against his friends.
+Arnold speculates that the Coral Snake may not even exist at all, and is only a myth to turn Arnold against his friends.

 Arnold finally reaches Olivier, who is about to pick up Glomar's heart.
 He threatens to kill him, but Olivier insists that Arnold would not shoot next to such a precious object.
 Instead, Arnold convinces Olivier that Glomar will destroy Olivier if he picks it up.
 With the doubt in his mind, Warren's prediction turns out true as Olivier is transformed into a hideous abomination upon touching the heart.
 Arnold defeats the corrupted Olivier and goes to pick up the heart himself.

 Bruce contacts Arnold, only to be cut off by the sounds of a struggle.
 Livia, who had landed the Artemis, arrives and tries to stop Arnold from picking up the heart.
 Arnold does anyway, however, and asks Livia if she can guess his wish.
 Livia approaches him and shoots him dead, revealing that she was Coral Snake.

-The game ends with a shot of Arnold's corpse as Livia insists to Company members that Arnold has the heart and she needs to get it out of his body.
+The game ends with a shot of Arnold's corpse as Livia insists to Company members that Arnold has the heart, and she needs to get it out of his body.
 She requests an autopsy and Arnold's head turns, revealing green glowing eyes as the screen fades to black.